ucsb-igert/nsc/doc/report.md

 # Datasets

-We were provided with five real-world datasets to test the different methods on.
+We were provided with five real-world datasets to test the effectiveness of the different methods on.

-## Processing

-Three of these datasets were already processed and in the form of a network.
+Three of these datasets were already processed and in the form of a network:
-These include:

  * **Traffic**: A highway network of Los Angeles, CA with node values corresponding to average speeds at highway locations along time.
 For each